-As we have already discussed, small businesses may opt into the cash basis and calculate their profits on the basis of the cash passing through the business.
+As explained above, small businesses may opt into the cash basis and calculate their profits on the basis of the cash passing through the business.
 However, it is a feature of the tax system that other businesses (including all corporates) must include in their turnover for the year the value of incomplete work, of unpaid bills (debtors) and of work completed but not yet billed, all as at the end of the year.

 We will need to discuss with you exactly what needs to be identified and the basis of valuation.
-Keeping an eye on debtors and unbilled work is crucial to your cash flow.
-We can advise you in all of these areas.
+Keeping an eye on debtors and unbilled work is very important to your cash flow.